 |

-topic, your book arrived last Saturday.
-I've been enjoying
+a more rewarding topic, your book arrived last Saturday.
+I've

-both your writing style and your knowledge.Thanks to
+been enjoying both your writing style and your knowledge.Thanks

 home studio.
 While the technology may be old (JBL 4311a powered